 Only owning a single Koozie is a lot like stocking your silverware drawer with a single fork.
 What will you do if someone wants to enjoy a drink with you?
-When you’re drinking beer, it’s always smart to come prepared with several holders.
+When you’re drinking any style of beer, it’s always smart to come prepared with several holders.

 Kevin McGee, CEO and owner of Anderson Valley Brewing Company, favors collapsible holders, such as these from the Koozie company, which launched in 1979.
 We like the 12-pack of assorted rainbow-hued can coolers.
 It's affordable; plus, with a dozen Koozies, you'll always have one on hand for whomever needs it.
 Better still, the budget-friendly holders arrive in a zippered bag that makes it a snap to store them when not in use.